 top of page

-YES, I am a WORDSMITH (38) who’s earned a PHD (9) – 47.
+So yes, I am a WORDSMITH (38) who’s earned a PHD (9) – 47.
 I seek to BUILD (9) COMMUNITY (36) TRUST (7) – 52.
 As I INSPIRE (13) HONEST (10) TENACITY (28) – 51. â€‹

 All of which matter more, and score higher, than wordsmithPHD.